CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/README.md

 ![Cortex Profiles SDK Overview](./docs/profiles-sdk-overview.jpeg)

-The core of the Profiles SDK is a library that exposes an interface to Cortex for utilizing Spark for custom processing of Profile relate data.
+The core of the Profiles SDK is a library that exposes an interface to Cortex for utilizing Spark for custom processing of Profile related data.
 The entrypoint to the Profiles SDK is the `CortexSession`, a session based API around Spark and the `SparkSession`.
-The Profiles SDK (`CortexSession`) provides
+The Profiles SDK (`CortexSession`) provides:
-- an extensible dependency injected platform that allows for process, module, and environment (local vs in Cortex cluster) specific configuration
+- an extensible dependency injected platform that allows for process, module, and environment (local vs in Cortex cluster) specific configuration <!-- TODO: link to Guice -->
 - access to [Cortex Catalog](./docs/catalog.md)
 - access to Cortex Backend Storage (e.g. Managed Content and Profiles)
 - configurable provider for Cortex [Secrets](./docs/secrets.md)
-- stream and batch processing support for Cortex Data Sources and Connections <!-- and Profiles? -->
+- stream and batch processing support for Cortex Connections
 - access to Cortex Phoenix job flows for ingesting DataSources and building Profiles
 - Spark property based configuration options, see [config.md](./docs/config.md)
-- a [Cortex Skill Template](./templates) with a [Spark-Submit](TODO) based launcher
+- a [Cortex Skill Template](./templates) with a [Spark-Submit]((https://spark.apache.org/docs/latest/submitting-applications.html) based launcher
 <!-- - a [Version Compatibility](#version-compatibility) check with platform dependencies -->

 ## Installation and Setup